-Written in late July, 2014 for this forthcoming volume. — J.R.
+Written in late July, 2014 for this recently published volume. — J.R.

 JONATHAN ROSENBAUM: Having by now covered practically all of the films of Abbas Kiarostami between us — starting with our book about him published in 2003, which dealt with all the films up through 10 (2002), and then continuing with further articles and dialogues since then, all the way up through Like Someone in Love (2012) -– it’s hard to know what we can add in the form of a Preface to the Persian translation of all of the above.
 Broadly speaking, I suppose one could say that over the past decade, Kiarostami has shifted from being an arthouse director to being a sort of gallery artist who worked in both film and still photography before finally, in more international and less Iranian terms, becoming an arthouse director again.
 Does this overall description of his evolution strike you as being accurate?
 And do you think Kiarostami has gained or lost anything in the process?